Spider: Capturing prey

 The best-known method of prey capture is by means of sticky webs.
 Varying placement of webs allows different species of spider to trap different insects in the same area, for example flat horizontal webs trap insects that fly up from vegetation underneath while flat vertical webs trap insects in horizontal flight.
 Web-building spiders have poor vision, but are extremely sensitive to vibrations.

-Females of the water spider Argyroneta aquatica build underwater "diving bell" webs that they fill with air and use for digesting prey, molting, mating and raising offspring.
+The water spider Argyroneta aquatica build underwater "diving bell" webs that they fill with air and use for digesting prey and molting.
+Mating and raising the offspring happens in the female's bell.
 They live almost entirely within the bells, darting out to catch prey animals that touch the bell or the threads that anchor it.
 A few spiders use the surfaces of lakes and ponds as "webs", detecting trapped insects by the vibrations that these cause while struggling.

 Net-casting spiders weave only small webs, but then manipulate them to trap prey.
 Those of the genus Hyptiotes and the family Theridiosomatidae stretch their webs and then release them when prey strike them, but do not actively move their webs.
 Those of the family Deinopidae weave even smaller webs, hold them outstretched between their first two pairs of legs, and lunge and push the webs as much as twice their own body length to trap prey, and this move may increase the webs' area by a factor of up to ten.
 Experiments have shown that Deinopis spinosus has two different techniques for trapping prey: backwards strikes to catch flying insects, whose vibrations it detects; and forward strikes to catch ground-walking prey that it sees.
 These two techniques have also been observed in other deinopids.
 Walking insects form most of the prey of most deinopids, but one population of Deinopis subrufa appears to live mainly on tipulid flies that they catch with the backwards strike.

 Mature female bolas spiders of the genus Mastophora build "webs" that consist of only a single "trapeze line", which they patrol.
 They also construct a bolas made of a single thread, tipped with a large ball of very wet sticky silk.
 They emit chemicals that resemble the pheromones of moths, and then swing the bolas at the moths.
 Although they miss on about 50% of strikes, they catch about the same weight of insects per night as web-weaving spiders of similar size.
 The spiders eat the bolas if they have not made a kill in about 30 minutes, rest for a while, and then make new bolas.
 Juveniles and adult males are much smaller and do not make bolas.
 Instead they release different pheromones that attract moth flies, and catch them with their front pairs of legs.